 “Imagine that every dollar you invest in yourself or in someone else’s education through a scholarship fund, you get $4.30 back, or, depending on the program, much more,” Senegal said.
 “You actually don’t have to imagine it because it’s a reality when you earn a degree from PCC.
 By obtaining a certificate from short-term training classes or a full degree in a curriculum program, you are not only propelling your own future; you are also supporting the community when those added dollars are spent at home.”

 “The return on investment in our community colleges is unmatched – not only for students and parents, but taxpayers and our entire state economy,” said N.C.
 Community College System President Thomas Stith.
 “We are proud of the contributions of our graduates and employees to enhance and strengthen our North Carolina communities.”

 Community college graduates have higher incomes that contribute to a larger tax base and a growing state.
 Students who graduate with an associate degree from a N.C. community college will see an increase in earnings of up to $7,000 or more each year compared to a person with a high school diploma or equivalent.
-If the student builds upon their associate degree to then earn a bachelor’s degree, their annual income also doubles on average.
+If the student builds upon their associate degree to earn a bachelor’s degree, their annual income doubles on average.

 About the study:

 With support from the North Carolina General Assembly, leaders from the N.C.
 Association of Community College Presidents, the N.C.
 Community College System Office, the Center for Applied Research, N.C.
 State’s Belk Center for Community College Leadership and Research, and the John M. Belk Endowment collaborated with national research leader Emsi Burning Glass to produce a regional Economic Impact Study for each of the state’s 58 community colleges, as well as an overall statewide report.